 The earliest of these were the two-storey linhays of the South West, with cattle accommodated below a hayloft.
 Shelter sheds, facing on to yards and either with haylofts above or simply single-storey, were increasingly built from the mid-18th century.
-Cattle yards with open-fronted sheds were typical of mixed farming areas where cattle
+Cattle yards with open-fronted sheds were typical of mixed farming areas where cattle 29 Cattle housing: national examples were housed on the steading as fatstock and for their manure.
+Common internal fittings were mangers and hayracks, and sometimes stalls.

-- 31 Cattle housing - A & B Wooden cow stalls and slate cow stalls, the latter as found throughout the northern uplands.
+- A & B Wooden cow stalls and slate cow stalls, the latter as found throughout the northern uplands.
 (A Durham Coalfield Pennine Fringe; B Yorkshire Dales) - C Cow houses needed to be well ventilated, by either slits in the wall or windows.
 Horizontal sliding hit-and-miss ventilators, as here, achieved wide popularity in the mid- to late 19th century.
-(Vale of York)
+(Vale of York) - 29A 29E